trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 {{% /tab %}}

-In order to list all stops, use the following call.
+In order to list all stop groups, use the following call.
 This will return all stop groups, sorted by the most frequent daily departures.

-{{% tab "List all stops" %}}
+{{% tab "List all stop groups" %}}

 ```text
 https://realtime-api.trafiklab.se/v1/stops/list?key=API_KEY